 Chimpanzee tracking at Kyambura Gorge, Uganda

 Not all safari activities are open to children of all ages.
 Gorilla trekking and white-water rafting, for example, have a minimum age of 15 years.
-Walking safari is another activity that can vary at the camp/lodge’s discretion and may relate to the prevalence of dangerous game.
-You may need to exercise your parental discretion when it comes to activities like walking, and canoeing or mokoros for that matter.
+Walking safaris are another activity that can vary at the camp/lodge’s discretion, and may relate to the prevalence of dangerous wildlife.
+You may need to exercise your parental discretion when it comes to activities such as canoeing.
 This is an area of personal preference.
-If you have teenagers, a few planned adrenalin-inducing safari activities may be just what is needed to keep them focused (and enjoying themselves)
+If you have teenagers, a few planned adrenaline-inducing safari activities may be just what is needed to keep them focused (and enjoying themselves).

 3. Discounts for Children